Stochastic gyration driven by dichotomous noises: Introduction

 In this paper we concentrate only on some particular aspects of the dynamical behavior: we calculate the moments and the cross-moment of the position components, the mean values of the angular momentum (analytically) and of the angular velocity (numerically), determining the conditions under which the mean angular momentum and the mean angular velocity are not equal to zero: hence, a stochastic rotational motion around the origin may, in principle, take place.
 We focus next on the marginal position PDF in a coordinate system rotated on the angle $-\pi/4$, which appears to be a mathematically less involved problem than the derivation of the marginal and of the full PDFs.
 However, this proves to be sufficient to gain an insight into the dynamical behavior and to show that in case of dichotomous noises the behavior becomes by far richer than in the standard BG model with Gaussian white-noises.
 We proceed to demonstrate that, depending on the parameters characterizing the noises, the marginal position PDFs converge to steady-state forms supported on a finite domain and having quite unusual shapes with multiple extrema and discontinuities.
 Notably, in some regimes the probability of finding the particle at the origin in the steady-state is exactly zero suggesting that a heat engine with a more systematic performance can be indeed realized.
 A more detailed analysis with exact results on the full position PDF and the PDFs of the angular momentum and of the angular velocity will be presented elsewhere \cite{Herbeau2026}.

 The paper is organized as follows: In Sec. \ref{mod} we formulate our model, introduce basic notations and the random variables under study.
 In Sec. \ref{mom} we calculate the second moments of positions along the $x$ and $y$ axes and their cross-moment.
-Further on, we determine the first moment of the angular momentum, and discuss the results of a numerical analysis of the mean angular velocity.
+Further on, we determine the first moment of the specific angular momentum, and discuss the results of a numerical analysis of the mean specific angular velocity.
 In Sec. \ref{PDF} we present some general results on the limiting ($t = \infty$) form of the PDFs $P(\mathcal{S } = x + y)$ and $P(\mathcal{D} = x - y)$, which can be thought of as the marginal PDFs in the coordinate system $(x',y')$ obtained from the original one by rotating it on the angle $-\pi/4$.
 Here we also specify six different regimes in which the PDFs may have different shapes, multiple extrema and exhibit a discontinuous behavior.
 Next, in Sec. \ref{part} we give exact results for the PDFs for each of these six regimes by choosing some representative values of the noise switching rates for which the Fourier transform can be obtained in a closed form.
-Further on, we consider in Sec. \ref{Zx0} the situation in which either of the noises is absent, while Sec. \ref{GG} focuses on the \textit{mixed} case when either of the noises is a Gaussian white-noise, while the other one is a dichotomous noise.
+Further on, we consider in Sec. \ref{Zx0} the situation in which either of the noises is absent.
 Finally, we conclude in Sec. \ref{conc} with a brief summary of our findings.
+For completeness, in \ref{A} we present the derivation of the position probability density function of the generalized Ornstein-Uhlenbeck process driven by a dichotomous noise.
+In \ref{GG} we discuss the \textit{mixed} case when either of the noises is a Gaussian white-noise, while the other one is a dichotomous noise.